Campus Life & Community

 Leadership opportunities include:

 - GOVS LEAD (Leadership Education and Development) connects students to leadership opportunities, educates on theory, builds skills and offers opportunities for leaders to showcase their strengths and experiences.

-- Leadership Series: There is a workshop for everyone!
+- Leadership Series: There is an activity for everyone!
 From getting leadership experience started with a solid foundation to rounding it out with development and reflection, an opportunity is available.
-The full calendar is on the website.
+All series events are announced on PeayLink.

 - Fall Leadership Experience: An immersive one-day leadership experience where students learn about themselves as a leader, are introduced to impactful leadership practices and gain an understanding of the huge opportunity to make a difference.
 Space will be limited.
 Applications will be available during the first week of classes on PeayLink and the website.